Hire Employees in India Without Setting Up a Local Entity

 How Much Does It Cost to Hire an Employee in India?

-Benefits & Perks in India
+What Are The Benefits & Perks in India?

 Employees in India are entitled to several mandatory benefits, including Provident Fund (PF), gratuity, Employees’ State Insurance (ESI), and paid leave.
 In addition, many employers offer supplementary perks such as private health insurance, internet reimbursements, wellness allowances, and learning & development budgets to stay competitive and attract top talent.
 These benefits enhance employee satisfaction and retention, especially in remote work setups.